Type Ia Supernovae Can Arise from the Detonations of Both Stars in a Double Degenerate Binary: Results

-We present two models from our 1.10 + 1.00 $M_{\odot}$ progenitor system which differ based on the ignition mechanism of the companion; the ``central ignition'' case, which is ignited within the core as the primary ejecta shock is passing through it (like most of the other models in this work), and the ``direct ignition'' case, which sees a natural ignition at the southern edge of the star that is coincident with the primary ejecta impact.
+We present two models from our 1.10 + 1.00 $M_{\odot}$ progenitor system which differ based on the ignition mechanism of the companion; the ``interior ignition'' case, which is ignited within the core as the primary ejecta shock is passing through it (like most of the other models in this work), and the ``direct ignition'' case, which sees a natural ignition at the southern edge of the star that is coincident with the primary ejecta impact.
 The light curves from these models are shown in Figure \ref{fig:lc_superch}.
 We find that these two high-mass models reach much higher brightnesses and have significantly flatter light curve shapes post-peak than our previously shown models.
-The central ignition and direction ignition cases differ in their light curves due to the different timing in the secondary detonations, and thus nucleosynthetic yields and ejecta structure, as detailed in Section \ref{subsec:yields}.
-We compare these models in Figure \ref{fig:lc_superch} to observed super-Chandrasekhar SN Ia, SN 2009dc \citep{Silverman_2011,Taunenberger_2011}, which has relatively similar light curve shapes.
+The interior and direct ignition cases differ in their light curves due to the different timing in the secondary detonations, and thus nucleosynthetic yields and ejecta structure, as detailed in Section \ref{subsec:yields}.
+We compare these models in Figure \ref{fig:lc_superch} to observed overluminous SN Ia, SN 2009dc \citep{Silverman_2011,Taunenberger_2011}, which has relatively similar light curve shapes.

-We also show the maximum light spectra at all lines of sight from our two 1.10 + 1.00 $M_{\odot}$ cases in Figure \ref{fig:m110_m100_spectra_all_los}, where they are compared with observed super-Chandrasekhar SN Ia, SN 2006gz \citep{Hicken_2007}.
+We also show the maximum light spectra at all lines of sight from our two 1.10 + 1.00 $M_{\odot}$ cases in Figure \ref{fig:m110_m100_spectra_all_los}, where they are compared with observed overluminous SN Ia, SN 2006gz \citep{Hicken_2007}.
 Our two models show an interesting line of sight effect where they are fairly similar at equatorial and southern lines of sight, but show great differences at northern viewing angles.
 We find a fairly decent match with SN 2006gz at southern lines of sight where there is strong agreement in overall spectral shape and the prominent features at 3800 and 4300 {\AA}.
 A notable aspect in SN 2006gz that our models do not reproduce is the Si\,{\sc iii}~$\lambda$4560\ feature \citep{Hicken_2007}.
-However, we will show in an upcoming work that the production of this line, among others, requires the use of non-LTE.
-We also find significantly high Si\,{\sc ii}~$\lambda$6355\ velocities at northern viewing angles of these high mass models, which is generally uncharacteristic of observed super-Chandrasekhar SNe Ia \citep{Ashall_2021}.
+However, we will show in an upcoming work that the production of this line, among others, requires the use of non-LTE for our detonation models.
+We also find significantly high Si\,{\sc ii}~$\lambda$6355\ velocities at northern viewing angles of these high-mass models, in disagreement with SN 2006gz and other overluminous SNe Ia \citep{Ashall_2021}.
+These bright models also share many spectral similarities with the 91T-like class of overluminous SNe Ia, albeit for a much poorer reproduction of the Si\,{\sc ii}~$\lambda$6355\ feature.